 The importance of this is to appreciate how every character has their own development and their own story to live through.

-We have all debated amongst our friends over who is most like the fashion guru (Rachel), the competitive clean freak (Monica) and the quirky one (Phoeby), and who we relate to most by being awkward (Chandler), loveably dumb (Joey) and just a bit of a smart ass (Ross).
+We have all debated amongst our friends over who is most like the diva, the competitive clean freak and the quirky one, and who we relate to most by being awkward, loveably dumb, and just a bit of a smart ass.
 But how do we compare with the surrounding characters in Friends?
-Here are three of the most relatable wallflower characters from friends that I personally love and wish I could see more of.
+Here are three of the most relatable wallflower characters from Friends.

 Janice Litman Goralnik